Tanny1810/Fradulent-Transaction-Predictor/README.md

 # Fradulent-Transaction-Predictor
-It is a model that can predict Transaction made by fraudulent customers.
+A machine Learning model that can predict Transaction made by fraudulent customers.
 ## DataSet
 To download the dataset click [here](https://drive.google.com/uc?export=download&confirm=6gh6&id=1VNpyNkGxHdskfdTNRSjjyNa5qC9u0JyV).
 The dataset available is in CSV format having __6362620 rows__ and __10 columns__.